 This brings us to the final section on which method of securing your pistol reigns supreme.
 If you really want to prevent your firearm from being handled, then the best method for securing your firearm is a safe.
 Not only will this prevent small children from tampering with your handgun if they get too curios, it also is much more functional.

-With a pistol safe, you can store your firearm loaded, and within seconds it is ready to use.
+With a pistol safe, you can store and access your firearm, and within seconds it is ready to use.
 A good quality safe is only going to run you a couple hundred dollars, particularly if you only have one pistol.
 I recommend the Vaultek VE Series Safes, and coincidentally so does my locksmith friend.
 You can read more about this pistol safe here.

 Now that you’ve learned how to use a cable lock, it’s time you decide if that is enough security.
 If you live in certain states, you may actually be required by law to use a handgun safe for storing your firearms.
 Regardless, you may at some point be required to use a cable lock during the transport of your firearms to the range.
 Do you have any comments about using a cable lock with an automatic or revolver?
 Leave a comment below.